Approaches to MVP Testers – the Web App Case

 Summary

-Supporting your Minimum Viable Product testers is an ongoing process.
-Your support of them needs to be taken into consideration when developing and releasing your Minimum Viable Product product.
+Supporting your html"}]' tabindex='0' role='link'>Minimum Viable Product testers is an ongoing process.
+Your support of them needs to be taken into consideration when developing and releasing your html"}]' tabindex='0' role='link'>Minimum Viable Product product.
 It is essential to your testers that you provide them with on-time responses to their questions and feedback.
 Providing good user tester support will sometimes lead you into a more personal one-on-one relationship with him in a way that gains their trust, all while you are collecting the feedback you need.
 Sometimes you will find noisy or angry users which you cannot satisfy.
 The best thing to do in these cases is to try your best to help them (which can be highly time consuming).
 If you leave the troublesome users alone, you have to take into consideration that the price it costs your reputation, while they try to publish their disappointment everywhere they can… Once releasing your product to the market, you should think ahead of time on the resources you need to provide for tester support, and remember, always keep your users as happy as possible.

-Looking at the two different cases described in these last two articles, the approach of the lean product development, where one can easily add a small group of users each time to the circle of testers, is much more of an efficient way for developing your Minimum Viable Product.
+Looking at the two different cases described in these last two articles, the approach of the lean product development, where one can easily add a small group of users each time to the circle of testers, is much more of an efficient way for developing your html"}]' tabindex='0' role='link'>Minimum Viable Product.
 But this assumes that there are minor time or budget restraints or that users can easily be selected and added gradually.
 On the other hand, in the case where the only way to expose our product to the market was through the marketplace, the development cycle was much quicker and we had to deal with giving support to many users at once.
 Even though this brought in a lot of feedback and bug fixing insight, it was very time-consuming and we could not support large amounts of users in a satisfactory way.

 About David Rashty